jibbius/jackbarker-com-au/_posts/2017-07-12-raspberry-pi-photo-booth-5.markdown

 These statements used to include some specific Python **libraries** into our app:

 {% highlight python %}
+#Imports
 import datetime
+import os
 from time import sleep
-import os
-import time
 from PIL import Image
+import picamera
 import RPi.GPIO as GPIO
-import picamera
 {% endhighlight %}

 These libraries provide simple mechanisms for dealing with **images**, **timestamps**, the Pi's **GPIO pins**, and other complex features.
 This means our code doesn't need to consider all of the intricacies that are associated with such things, and that saves us a bunch of time.

 ### Configurable options
 Further down the file, are a set of variables that will be used by our code: